Lithium876/ConTroll_Remote_Access_Trojan/README.md

 1. Lock Victim's screen.

+2. Auto recconnect to Server.

-2. Grab files from the victim's machine.
+3. Grab files from the victim's machine.

-3. Get information about victim's machine.
+4. Get information about victim's machine.

-4. Steal saved passwords stored in chrome.
+5. Steal saved passwords stored in chrome.

-5. Activate a system’s webcam and record video.
+6. Activate a system’s webcam and record video.

-6. Kill any process running on victim's machine
+7. Kill any process running on victim's machine.

-7. Monitoring user behavior through keylogger capabilities (Keystrokes and Screenshots)
+8. Monitoring user behavior through keylogger capabilities (Keystrokes and Screenshots).